nicholaslee119/claude-code-github-action/README.md

 # Claude Code GitHub Action

 This GitHub Action integrates Claude Code with GitHub workflows, enabling automated code changes based on issues and PR comments.
+It's published on the GitHub Marketplace for easy use in your projects.

 ## Features